Research Areas

 Cellular and Telephone Network Security

-The world has a fundamental reliance on the cellular and telphony system for secure communication and the establishment of indentity.
+The world has a fundamental reliance on the cellular and telephony system for secure communication and the establishment of identity.
 Our work is actively studying security risks in telephony systems, ranging from understanding robocalls to insecure VoIP systems.
 This work integrates knowledge from fields as diverse as signal processing and digital communications; data science, machine learning, and statistics; cryptography; program analysis; reverse engineering; and Internet and telephone networks.

-Faculty Contacts: Brad Reaves
+Faculty Contacts:

 Cloud Security

 A significant amount of computation and storage is outsourced to public clouds.
 Our research seeks to design novel security architectures that provide enhanced security capabilities cloud environments.
 For example, we have proposed novel types of introspection using hypervisors that create new opportunities for forensics.
-We have also leveraged the elasticity and emphemeral natures of cloud computing to provide better resiliency to network-based attacks.
+We have also leveraged the elasticity and ephemeral natures of cloud computing to provide better resiliency to network-based attacks.

-Faculty Contacts: William Enck, Douglas Reeves,
+Faculty Contacts:

 Cryptography